schacon/showoff/README.md

 $ parade [directory]
 ```

-This will start a presentation from the specified directory.
-Again, finding all
+This will start a presentation from the specified directory, finding all
 markdown files contained within the directories or sub-directories.

 ### Serving specific files

-To include certain files, specify an order, duplicate slides, you will need to
+To include certain files, specify an order, or duplicate slides, you will need to
 define a `parade` file.
 Within that file, you may define specific files,
 specific folders, and the order of the presentation.